andersmurphy/andersmurphy-blog/resources/posts/2019-01-06-clojure-sending-emails-with-sendgrid.md

 ### Sendgrid Rest API

-First lets look at the SendGrid Rest API [documentation](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html).
+First lets look at the SendGrid Web API [documentation](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html).
 From the documentation, we can see that we need to make the following request.

 ```
 POST https://api.sendgrid.com/v3/mail/send